The Race to Subzero: John B. Taylor et al. on Monetary Policy in the 21st Century

 However, monetary policy in the U.S. and abroad lost sight of the policy rule in the years leading up to the global financial crisis of 2008-09.
 Interest rates were set far lower than those called for by the rule, fueling a credit boom that led to the housing bubble.
 And although rates briefly recalibrated following the Great Recession, a majority have once again deviated downward in recent years, some even turning negative.
 Taylor and researchers at the Bank of International Settlements, the central bank for central bankers, term this phenomenon the “Global Great Deviation.”

 According to Taylor, the deviation in global rates is largely a result of concern around exchange rate effects of monetary policymaking.
-If a large foreign central bank slashes its policy rate in a bid to bolster growth and inflation, for instance, the home currency appreciates relative to the foreign.
+If a large foreign central bank slashes its policy rate in a bid to bolster growth and inflation, for instance, the home currency appreciates relative to the foreign as relative demand for the home currency rises.
 This dilutes the value of domestic exports—that is, unless the home central bank follows suit in cutting its interest rate to offset the appreciation.
 The reverse is true if a foreign central bank raises its rate; however, because central banks are more worried about exchange rate appreciation than depreciation, rates are biased downwards.
 Central banks around the world, therefore, have begun to follow one another in setting lower and lower policy rates, with several drifting into negative territory, as they defend against a stronger home currency.

 There is considerable evidence to support Taylor’s theory of competitive devaluation.
 The central bank of Norway, for example, transparently admits that it adjusts its policy rate in tandem with that set by the European Central Bank (ECB) to protect against a stronger Norwegian krone.
 While other central banks tend to be less forthcoming, anecdotal evidence supports the notion that policy rate spillover is motivated by exchange rate concerns.
 On one occasion, Taylor asked Mervyn King, former governor of the Bank of England, why he had lowered rates just as the U.S. had.
 “I can’t have the pound appreciate,” King responded candidly.